Nashville Summer Staycation To-Do’s

 Food Bucket List

 One of my favorite past times is trying new restaurants or visiting old favorites.
 Make a fun bucket list and check off some of the highly raved about places around town.
 Nashville definitely has no shortage of amazing cuisine!
-But make sure it is kid friendly and something the kids would enjoy (save the fancy places for date night or a girls night out).
+Just make sure it is kid friendly and something the kids would enjoy (save the fancy places for date night or a girls night out).
 My favorite choice for the family is Assembly Food Hall at Fifth + Broad.
 It contains over 30 eateries ranging from burgers and pizza, to Vietnamese and Mediterranean cuisine, and hot chicken, donuts, crepes and more!
 There is something for even the pickiest of eaters.
 While you are downtown, check out Savannah’s Candy Kitchen for a caramel apple.

 You can head to one of the small towns outlying the city and take a walk around the town squares.
 You can always find a local establishment with some amazing down home country food and desserts.